 Digital documents are retrieved, reproduced, and stored in an easily accessible database.
 This phase involves making copies of documents, which increases their availability and reduces storage requirements.
 Through document capture, organizations can ensure records are collected and stored within the organization instead of being gathered from different areas, making them easier to access.

 In indexing, metadata, keywords, or tags are added to documents to make them easier to search.
 Sound indexing allows users to search and find documents quickly based on keywords, numbers, categories, etc., thus improving document search.
-By using accurate indexing, organizations’ workers can search files more quickly.
+By using accurate indexing, an organization’s workers can search files more quickly.

 Data is stored in a central archive and only accessed by those who are permitted to do so.
 For example, older documents can be archived, freeing up space and decreasing the load.
 Documenting saves records systematically and at the same time guarantees that they are retrievable in the future.